Airship Glossary

 Embedded Content

 Embedded Content is an alternative Scene format that can be displayed on any app or web screen in a view defined by a developer.
-It can also be presented in Story format.
+It can also be presented as a story.

 See Embedded Content.